How to Recapture Your Imagination

 Not exactly.

-Beauty kicks-starts our attention.
+Beauty kick-starts our attention.
 The real sublime.
 To behold it is almost scary because we suddenly have a longing to stand for something.
 Beauty not as generic but specific, troubling in what it may call forth in us.

 I hope this book infects everyone who reads it.
 I hope there are soon tangible signs of its impact: you breathe deeper, feel steadier, become acquainted with rapture, held strong in grief.
 I hope this book is a conduit between the timeless and the timebound, prayer mat and smoke hole.